Federal Safety Regulations (FMSCA) of Semi-Trucks

 It is important for trucking companies to familiarize themselves with the breadth of trucking regulations that currently exist.

 There are regulations in place for the following aspects of the trucking industry:

 - Number of hours that drivers can work in a day and week

-- Specialized licenses that drivers must obtain before operating a commercial vehicle
+- Specialized licenses that truckers must obtain before operating a commercial vehicle

 - Testing for drugs and alcohol in drivers that must be completed on a regular basis.

-Trucking companies must abide by trucking regulations or they risk substantial fines and civil punishment.
-The fact is that a failure to follow the regulations can result in fines from the government, other penalties on the company and criminal sanctions in the worst cases.
+Trucking companies must abide by trucking regulations or run the risk substantial fines and civil punishment.
+The fact is that a failure to follow the regulatory controls can result in fines from the government, other penalties on the company and criminal sanctions in the worst cases.
 Truck companies and their drivers can also face lawsuits from those injured in the general public.